JacobLaney/x86-Assembly/README.md

 # x86-Assembly-Practice
 * Some small programs I am writing to practice NASM x86 Assembly Language
-* For MASM x86 programs I wrote in my college course, please contact me
+* To see the MASM x86 programs I wrote in my college course, please contact me